apache/predictionio/docs/manual/source/templates/recommendation/customize-serving.html.md

 Optionally, you may want to take the hardcoded path (`./data/sample_disabled_items.txt`) away from the source code.

-PredictionIO offers `ServingParams` so you can read variable values from `engine.json` instead.
+PredictionIO offers serving params so you can read variable values from `engine.json` instead.
 PredictionIO transforms the JSON object specified in `engine.json`'s `serving` field into the `ServingParams` class.